Vevo is a video network that produces and distributes music videos and related content across a variety of hardware devices and online platforms.

 Demand was so unexpectedly great that its own website, which was initially launched in Canada and the United States, was unavailable for more than eight hours.
 Not long after, Vevo also pulled its music from YouTube’s API to halt the distribution of its content by unauthorized third-party apps.

 In the first month, Vevo already managed to clock over 35 million views.
-As a result, it already surpassed all other existing music sites including AOL Music, Myspace Music, MTV Networks, Music, Warner Music, and more.
+As a result, it surpassed all other existing music sites including AOL Music, Myspace Music, MTV Networks, Music, Warner Music, and more.

 Apart from continuously uploading new music videos, Vevo also began to host other types of content.
 During the summer of 2010, for example, it teamed up with YouTube and American Express to live-stream a concert by The National.